 There are seven members of the Bastrop ISD Board of Trustees, each elected at-large to serve staggered three-year terms.
 The terms of one-third of the trustees, or as near to one-third as possible, expire each year.
 Education Code 11.051(b), 11.059.
 Board members shall be elected for three-year terms with elections held each year in May, as indicated below.
-The term for Places 1 and 2 expires in 2018.
-The term for Places 3 and 4 expires in 2020, and the term for Places 5, 6 and 7 expires in 2019.
+The terms and expirations are as follows:

 Important Election Dates

 Applications for a place on the Bastrop Independent School District Regular Election ballot may be filed from January 16, 2019, to February 15, 2019, from 8:00 a.m. to 5:00 p.m. at the Bastrop ISD Administration Building at 906 Farm Street in Bastrop, TX.

 A person may not be elected trustee of an independent school district unless the person is a qualified voter.
 Education Code 11.061(b).
 To be eligible to be a candidate for, or elected or appointed to, the office of school Board Trustee, a person must: